MeatPopcicle/sys_py_desktop_notify/docs/Config_Manager_API.md

 # Config Manager API Reference

+> **Note**: The Config Manager has been extracted as a separate project.
+This documentation is preserved for reference, but the canonical documentation is now at [py_config_manager/docs/api_reference.md](../../py_config_manager/docs/api_reference.md).

 Complete API documentation for the Config Manager library used by Desktop Notify.

 ## 📋 Table of Contents